pfdubois/BridgeBidding/source/Preempts.rst

 * Not vulnerable, the bid promises at least a Queen and a six-card suit.

-* Usually one does not preempt with a four-card major, or even a good three-card major.
+* Usually one does not preempt in a minor with a four-card major, or even a good three-card major.

+* Some times you preempt at the two-level with a bad seven-card suit.

 The most common error is not preempting with too little, but with too much.